 Included in the download:

-6 Lightroom presets (.xmp files)
+6 Lightroom landscape photography presets (.xmp files)

 A simple installation and usage guide (PDF)